 Also, don’t forget to change the router’s default name and password because these login credentials can be easily hacked.

 Adding a device

-If you want to add a device, then plug the second router into the Spare Ethernet port on Netgear range extender hub.
-The advantage of this second router is that you don’t need to swap out for BT home hub.
+If you want to add a device, then plug the second router into the Spare Ethernet port on the Netgear range extender hub.
+The advantage of this second router is that you don’t need to swap out for a BT home hub.
 If you already have a spare router, then connect it otherwise, you can have it from your friend and test it.

-Alternatively, you can select one of the four pre-sets- Moderate, high, low and none.
+Alternatively, you can select one of the four pre-sets- Moderate, high, low, and none.
 The low settings only block sexuality, pornography, and tasteless sites or free proxies.
 If you select ‘Custom’, you can block more than 55 different types of sites.
-These include drugs, chat, social, dating, file sharing, gambling and many more.
+These include drugs, chat, social, dating, file sharing, gambling, and many more.
 You can block up to 25 websites with Open DNS settings.